arc-language/parser/README.md

 func (s *BaseArcParserListener) ExitExprStmt(ctx *ExprStmtContext)
     ExitExprStmt is called when production ExprStmt is exited.

+func (s *BaseArcParserListener) ExitExternDecl(ctx *ExternDeclContext)
+    ExitExternDecl is called when production externDecl is exited.

+func (s *BaseArcParserListener) ExitExternFunctionDecl(ctx *ExternFunctionDeclContext)
+    ExitExternFunctionDecl is called when production externFunctionDecl is exited.

+func (s *BaseArcParserListener) ExitExternParameterList(ctx *ExternParameterListContext)
+    ExitExternParameterList is called when production externParameterList is exited.

 func (s *BaseArcParserListener) ExitFieldAccessExpr(ctx *FieldAccessExprContext)
     ExitFieldAccessExpr is called when production FieldAccessExpr is exited.